-The Governors' Discipline Committee will consider and decide on the reinstatement of a suspended or permanently excluded pupil within 15 school days of receiving the notice of the suspension or exclusion if:
+The Governing Board will consider and decide on the reinstatement of a suspended or permanently excluded pupil within 15 school days of receiving the notice of the suspension or exclusion if:

-- The exclusion is permanent - It is a suspension which would bring the pupil's total number of days out of school to more than 15 in a term; - It would result in a pupil missing a public exam or National Curriculum test
+- The exclusion is permanent - It is a suspension that would bring the pupil's total number of days out of school to more than 15 in a term; or - It would result in a pupil missing a public exam or National Curriculum test

-Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, the Governors' Discipline Committee must consider any representations made by parents.
-However, it is not required to arrange a meeting with parents and it cannot direct the headteacher to reinstate the pupil.
+Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, the Governing Board must consider any representations made by parents/carers/the pupil (if they are 18 or older).
+However, it is not required to arrange a meeting with parents/carers/the pupil and it cannot direct the headteacher to reinstate the pupil.

-Where the pupil has been suspended for more than 5 days, but not more than 15 days, in a single term, and the parents make representations, the Governors' Discipline Committee will consider and decide on the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
-If the parents do not make representations, the board is not required to meet and it cannot direct the headteacher to reinstate the pupil.
+Where the pupil has been suspended for more than 5, but not more than 15 school days, in a single term, and the parents/carers/pupil make representations to the board, the Governing Board will consider and decide on the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
+If the parents/carers/pupil do not make representations, the board is not required to meet and it cannot direct the headteacher to reinstate the pupil.

-Where a suspension or permanent exclusion would result in a pupil missing a public exam or National Curriculum test, the Governors' Discipline Committee will, as far as reasonably practicable, consider and decide on the reinstatement of the pupil before the date of the exam or test.
-If this is not practicable, the Governors' Discipline Committee may consider the suspension or permanent exclusion and decide whether or not to reinstate the pupil.
+Where a suspension or permanent exclusion would result in a pupil missing a public exam or National Curriculum test, the Governing Board will, as far as reasonably practicable, consider and decide on the reinstatement of the pupil before the date of the exam or test.
+If this is not practicable, the Governing Board may consider the suspension or permanent exclusion and decide whether or not to reinstate the pupil.

-The following parties will be invited to a meeting of the governing board and allowed to make representations or share information:
+The following parties will be invited to a meeting of the Governing Board and allowed to make representations or share information:

-- Parents, or the pupil if they are 18 or over (and, where requested, a representative or friend) - The pupil, if they are aged 17 or younger and it would be appropriate to their age and understanding (and, where requested, a representative or friend)

-- The headteacher

-- The pupil's social worker, if they have one

-- The VSH, if the pupil is looked after
+- Parents/carers, or the pupil if they are 18 or older (and, where requested, a representative or friend) - The pupil, if they are aged 17 or younger and it would be appropriate to their age and understanding (and, where requested, a representative or friend) - The headteacher - The pupil's social worker, if they have one - The VSH, if the pupil is looked after

-Governing Board meetings can be held remotely at the request of parents, or pupils where they are 18 or older.
+Governing Board meetings can be held remotely at the request of parents/carers, or pupils if they are 18 or older.
+See section 9 for more details on remote access to meetings.

-The governing board will try to arrange the meeting within the statutory time limits set out above and must try to have it at a time that suits all relevant parties.
+The Governing Board will try to arrange the meeting within the statutory time limits set out above and must try to have it at a time that suits all relevant parties.
 However, its decision will not be invalid simply on the grounds that it was not made within these time limits.

-The Governors' Discipline Committee can either:
+The Governing Board can either: